An In-depth Comparison Between A Kimono And A Yukata In Traditional Japanese Clothing

 Material

 A kimono garment is commonly made of different variations, including silk, but a yukata garment is made of cotton linen or hemp.
-The silk material gives a kimono a more luxurious look and feels, whereas the yukata typically has a more casual and relaxed look.
+The silk material gives a kimono a more luxurious look and feel, whereas the yukata typically has a more casual and relaxed look.

 Nonetheless, nowadays, the kimono and yukata are found in various variations of silk and cotton.
 Therefore, it will depend on the look you want to go for.